cmu-delphi/delphi-epidata/docs/api/covidcast-signals/usa-facts.md

 |Oglala Lakota      |South Dakota   |46113              |46102          |
 |Kusilvak           |Alaska         |02270              |02158 & 02270  |

-Besides, Wade Hampton Census Area and Kusilvak Census Area are reported by USAFacts with FIPS 02270 and 02158 respectively though there is always 0 cases/deaths reported for Wade Hampton Census Area (02270).
+Additionally, Wade Hampton Census Area and Kusilvak Census Area are reported by USAFacts with FIPS 02270 and 02158 respectively though there are always 0 cases/deaths reported for Wade Hampton Census Area (02270).
 [According to the US Census Bureau](https://www.census.gov/quickfacts/kusilvakcensusareaalaska), Wade Hampton Census Area has changed name and code from Wade Hampton Census Area,